Aristolochia macrophylla: Distribution

-Aristolochia macrophylla has a relatively wide distribution.
+A. macrophylla has a relatively wide distribution.
 It is found from Maine to Alabama, and reaches all the way to Georgia, Tennessee and Kansas.
 The plant species generally ranges from the Eastern region of the United States up to Michigan, with the exception of Ohio, Indiana and Illinois, and reaches the southeast up until Florida where the presence of this species comes to an abrupt halt.
 It is also common in Mississippi and Alabama all the way up north to Maine and Ontario, Canada.
-Aristolochia macrophylla is considered to be a threatened species in Maryland.
+A. macrophylla is considered to be a threatened species in Maryland.
 Although the species is not endangered yet, the pipevine could be well on its way to endangerment if measures are not taken to protect this species from the negative consequences of deforestation and other aspects of human disturbance.

 Habitat and ecology

-Aristolochia macrophylla is native to the southeast of the United States, however it is also found in the northeast, as well as Ontario, Canada.
+A. macrophylla is native to the southeast of the United States, however it is also found in the northeast, as well as Ontario, Canada.
 This plant species resides largely in the Cumberland and Blue Ridge Mountains of southeastern United States.
 They are native to wooded slopes, gaps, as well as ravines which are mainly in the Cumberland and Blue Ridge Mountains from West Virginia, to Kentucky, Tennessee and northern Georgia.
 Pipevine eventually spread to other parts of the eastern coast of the United States.
-Aristolochia macrophylla is naturally found in light sandy soil, medium loamy soil and heavy clay soils, with a preference for drained soils.
+A. macrophylla is naturally found in light sandy soil, medium loamy soil and heavy clay soils, with a preference for drained soils.
 This species is also primarily found in alkaline soils with high pH.
-Essentially, Aristolochia macrophylla has a strong preference for moist soils, while being very intolerant to dry soils.
+A. macrophylla has a strong preference for moist soils, while being intolerant to dry soils.